 1. Where to Find Adventure in Grand Turk

-Swim in the Insanely Blue Waters of Grand Turk (And I Really Do Mean Insane)
+Swim in the Insanely Blue Waters of Grand Turk

-Grand Turk is surrounded by one of the world’s most stunning coastlines, featuring white sands, glowing azure waters and its very own coral reef.
-For all these reasons, it’s an ideal place for aspiring deep-sea swimmers and divers to get started—and you’ll find plenty of options to choose from.
+Over 600 miles from Miami in the southeast of the Bahamas, lies the 300 islands of Turks and Caicos.
+The main island, Grand Turk, is surrounded by one of the world’s most stunning coastlines, featuring white sands, azure waters and its very own coral reef.
+It’s an ideal place for aspiring deep-sea swimmers and snorkelers to get started—you’ll find plenty of options.

 2. Adventure Activities in Old San Juan, Puerto Rico

-Battle San Juan’s Fierce Atlantic Waves with A Surfboard
+Surf San Juan’s Atlantic Waves

-If you’ve never surfed before, getting started is simple: you paddle out on a longboard, wait for a big wave, stand up—and then you fall off.
+The northern edge of San Juan contains the old colonial city center and sticks out into the Atlantic Ocean—so it’s a great place to grab a board and dive into the waves.If you’ve never surfed before, getting started is simple: you paddle out on a longboard, wait for a big wave, stand up—and then you fall off.

 Walk Around Old San Juan In Record Time…If Your Legs Can Take It